am-miracle/am-miracle/README.md

 Right now, I’m diving deeper into smart contract development with Solidity, especially focused on improving security practices and understanding how to build reliable dApps.
 I'm also like contributing to exicting **open-source** projects on Web3 space either through writing or code.

-I have experience workings with various programming languages like Javascript, Typescript, Solidity, Move, Rust.
+I have experience working with various programming languages like Javascript, Typescript, Solidity, Move, and Rust.

-Outside work, I’m really into football, kickboxing, and weightlifting — they help me stay focused and disciplined.
+Outside work, I’m really into football, kickboxing, and weightlifting. they help me stay focused and disciplined.

 ## Links:
 - [Portfolio](https://judemiracle.netlify.app/)